synfinatic/xb8-docsis-stats/README.md

-# Comcast XB7/XB8 DOCSIS Stats WebScraper
+# Comcast XB7/XB8 DOCSIS Stats for Graphite

 This is a webscraper for collecting the DOCSIS modem stats for the [Comcast XB7/XB8 modem](